ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

-In this case, the RFC5321.MailFrom parameter and the visible From: header
+In this case, the RFC5321.MailFrom parameter and the RFC5322.From header
 field have identical DNS domains.
 Thus, the identifiers are in
 alignment.